General relativistic force-free electrodynamics with a discontinuous Galerkin-finite difference hybrid method: Numerical implementation

 At the code initialization phase, all physical quantities are evaluated on the FD grid to avoid potential spurious oscillations arising from a spectral representation of the initial data.
 Next, each element projects evolved variables onto the DG grid, then either switches to the DG grid or stays on the FD grid depending on the decision made by the troubled cell indicator.

 The projection algorithm of scalar and tensor quantities between DG and FD grids is described in detail in \cite{Deppe2021CQG}.
 We use a general sixth-order accurate interpolation scheme.
-Since the scheme is general and does not respect the force-free conditions, repeated applications (i.e., switching back and forth between DG and FD too frequently) can introduce spurious errors in the solution.
+Since the scheme is general and does not respect the physical constraints\footnote{or example, the interpolation scheme between the DG and FD grids does not strictly preserve the force-free conditions or the divergence (Gauss) constraints.}, repeated applications (i.e., switching back and forth between DG and FD too frequently) can introduce spurious errors in the solution.
 To suppress this behavior, we design the troubled cell indicator to apply tighter criteria when switching back from FD to DG grid; see \refsec{sec:troubled cell indicator}.